-Follow the lead of Houston Elementary's principal and start a book-of-the-month program for your school.
+Elementary's principal and start a book-of-the-month program for your school.
 Every few weeks, each classroom at the school receives the same book to read together.
 Principal's Picks are carefully selected to help build community, a positive culture and positive character traits.
 Houston Elementary aptly started its school year with Oh, the Places You'll Go by Dr. Seuss.
-Just think of all the places your book-ofthe-month program can take your school community.
-Participate in a "Read More Pages" Contest Invite everyone in your school or district to log the number of pages they read during a specific time frame.
+Just think of all the places your book-of-the-month program can take your school community.

+Participate in a "Read More Pages" Contest

+Invite everyone in your school or district to log the number of pages they read during a specific time frame.
 Then celebrate individual achievements or a specific group's success reaching a goal.
-A group of struggling readers at Louise A. Spencer Elementary School in Newark, New Jersey received a lot of publicity from the local newspapers and radio stations for their reading accomplishments in our Great Reading Games, an annual reading incentive program for schools who use the Learning Ally Audiobook Solution.
-Students who participate in the Great Reading Games can win prizes like Chromebooks, gift cards and student prize packs.
+A group of struggling readers at Louise A. Spencer Elementary School in Newark, New Jersey received a lot of publicity from the local newspapers and radio stations for their reading accomplishments in the Great Reading Games, an annual reading incentive program for schools with memberships to Learning Ally, a non-profit that provides audiobooks to students.
+Students who participate in the Great Reading Games can win prizes like Chromebooks, gift cards, headphones and student prize packs.